 A toxic relationship can be damaging to your physical and mental health, self-esteem, and overall well-being.
 It is important to recognize the signs of a toxic relationship so that you can take action to protect yourself and your partner.
-In this blog post, we will discuss five signs that you may be in a toxic relationship and what you can do to address the issues.
+In this article, we will discuss five signs that you may be in a toxic relationship and what you can do to address the issues.

 Trust and respect are the foundation of a healthy relationship.
 When one or both partners are constantly questioning each other’s motives, lying, or disregarding each other’s boundaries, it can create a toxic dynamic.